snowbawler/TrafficFatality/README.md

 # TrafficFatality

 ## Description
+This project combines data from NASA and the city of Austin to determine relationships between moon phases, the day of the week, and traffic fatalities.

 ## Goals
 The goal of this project is to determine relationships between the moon phases, days of the week and traffic fatalities in Austin, Texas.